-Roots in Water: Gardening as Resistance
+Roots in Water: Gardening as Protest, Care, and Hope

 For the past five years, I’ve been tending life in water.
 No dirt.
 No plot of land.
 Just roots suspended in water, light calibrated to mimic the sun, and the daily vigilance of care.
 What started as a practical way to grow kale and cucumbers for green smoothies and salads in my apartment has become something much more rooted: a sacred practice of faith.
 A protest.
+A way of surviving—and of hoping—in a world that increasingly feels like waste and chaos.

 Tending the Unseen